Murtazoyev/Murtazoyev/README.md

 - 🔭 I’m currently working on **Fast & Pro Organization**

-- 👨‍💻 The projects I have worked on are **batata, starada, Zak and more...**
+- 👨‍💻 The projects I have worked on are **batata, starada, Zak, HandiWork and more...**

 - 💬 Ask me about **Full-Stack Developer (Front => ReactJs) (Back =>Python | Django)**